encode/django-rest-framework/docs/community/third-party-packages.md

   Enables black/whitelisting fields, and conditionally expanding child serializers on a per-view/request basis.
 * [djangorestframework-queryfields][djangorestframework-queryfields] - Serializer mixin allowing clients to control which fields will be sent in the API response.
 * [drf-flex-fields][drf-flex-fields] - Serializer providing dynamic field expansion and sparse field sets via URL parameters.
+* [drf-action-serializer][drf-action-serializer] - Serializer providing per-action fields config for use with ViewSets to prevent having to write multiple serializers.

 ### Serializer fields